rbtylee/tutorial-jsonc/tutorial/File.md

 ```
 struct json_object *root = json_object_from_file("contact.json");
 ```
-That is a personal choice and do as you will.
+That is a personal choice and do whichever you prefer.
 I prefer to leave the struct part off and think of it more like an additional basic type the library offers much like *int* or *float*.

 Next I introduce the function: